 Leaving aside the health benefits of Tocosh, there is a small inconvenience.
-The pudding emanates a strong and foul smell which may be nauseating.
+The pudding emanates a strong and foul smell that may be nauseating.
 This odor is the reason for Tocosh’s persistent unpopularity.
 Most residents of metropolitan areas prefer not to have it.
 Some say that inhaling its smell is enough to vanish your appetite.
 Tourists may be the most mortified of all.

-Some Peruvians still publish videos or memes on the web promoting ‘The Tocosh Challenge”, which consists of eating a plate of Tocosh.
-The Tocosh Challenge is most frequent in Lima for a particular reason.
-Lima residents pride themselves on their infinite love for pudding, especially Mazamorra Morada (purple corn pudding).
+Some Peruvians still publish videos or memes promoting ‘The Tocosh Challenge”, which consists of eating a plate of Tocosh.
+The Tocosh Challenge is frequent in Lima, where people pride themselves on their infinite love for pudding, especially Mazamorra Morada (purple corn pudding).
 The Limeño preference for pudding had gained them the label of Limeños Mazamorreros (Limeño pudding lovers).
 Yet, as much as Limeños go crazy for pudding, many stay away from Tocosh.

 There were many efforts to promote Tocosh pudding in Lima, since it represents Peru’s biggest market.
 Tocosh was cooked with cinnamon and cloves to reduce its odor, but the efforts were in vain.

-In 2014, however, a group of entrepreneurs from Puno came up with a brilliant idea.
+In 2014, however, some entrepreneurs from Puno came up with a brilliant idea.
 Although Tocosh is dried under the sun, some liquid is still retained in it.
-Since this liquid produces the odor, Puneños decided to completely dehydrate the Tocosh and then grind it into fine particles.
+Since this liquid produces the odor, Puneños decided to dehydrate the Tocosh and grind it into fine particles.
 This odorless ‘Tocosh flour’ was used to invent a groundbreaking dessert: ‘Tocosh Ice cream’.

 Tocosh Ice cream debuted in the 2014 International Gastronomic festival of Lima ‘Mistura’.
 It sold out in a few days and became the most successful dessert in the festival.
 People who formerly disliked Tocosh waited long lines to taste the ice cream version.